jag-k/pydantic-settings-export/README.md

 ## Development Context

-This is a personal pet project maintained in free time.
-Development priorities are:
+This is a personal pet project maintained in my spare time.
+The development priorities are:

 1. Bug fixes
 2. Features from Roadmap:
-    - Issues with closest milestone
+    - Issues with closest milestone.
-    - General milestone issues
+    - General milestone issues.
-    - Issues labeled `bug` or `feature request`
+    - Issues labeled `bug` or `feature request`.
-    - Features listed in this README
+    - Features listed in this README.
 3. New feature proposals

 > Note: While we strive for quality and responsiveness, resolution timelines can't be guaranteed.